 Go to "Pipelines" and then "Library" and "Add variable group":

-It will ask you to Authorize the connection so that Azure DevOps has permissions to Get and List secrets from the given vault.
+It will ask you to Authorize the connection so that Azure DevOps has permission to Get and List secrets from the given vault.
 Once you've clicked "Authorize" you should see an empty section of Variables.

 Next up, click "Add" under Variables and see that the list populates with the same variables as you have Secrets in your Key Vault.
 Remember from the previous section, where we had two Secrets in our vault?
 That's the ones we're looking at as Variables now in Azure DevOps.